corbt/typosaurus/README.md

 ## How It Works

-Typosaurus extracts a substring from the code sample and gives the LLM the strings before/after it.
-It then asks SantaCoder to predict the string in the middle.
+Typosaurus "blanks out" a substring from the code sample and gives SantaCoder the text before/after it.
+It then asks SantaCoder to predict the missing substring.
 If SantaCoder has a high-confidence prediction that doesn't match the actual code in the file, Typosaurus flags it as a potential bug.

 For example, if the code snippet is: